-That's why your Edward Jones advisor asks questions about what's important to you.
+That's why your Edward Jones advisor asks questions to understand what's important to you.
 Once we understand your priorities, we can help you document a specific retirement goal.
-Then we can develop strategies – based on your risk tolerance and current financial picture – to help you achieve it.
+Then we can develop personalized financial strategies – based on your risk tolerance and current financial picture – to help you achieve it.

 Many families have children later in life, meaning their college and retirement may be happening at the same time.
 If you're still supporting a child, you’ll need to prioritize the goals of retirement and paying for education.